 |Senior||88 credits and above|

-Any questions regarding evaluations should be addressed to the Office of the Registrar.
+Questions regarding evaluations should be addressed to the Office of the Registrar at firstname.lastname@example.org.